 - Water is approaching gas appliances

 If you determine that it’s safe to reach your electrical panel, it’s a good idea to shut off electricity to the basement to prevent shocks or fire as you proceed.

-- A pipe has burst.
+- Check plumbing elements to see if a pipe has burst.

 - Fabric goods

-- Paper and cardboard
+- Paper and cardboard items